MilesLitteral/wraylib3d/README.md

             ?
 There is a Format the engine uses called "LC" a kind of custom scripting language that largely is used in relation to Engine Graphics, I desire to replace Quake Shaders and (perhaps) LC as well or re appropriate it so that shaders are instead GLSL, or some other format which can be used rather than emulating to make Quake happy, It also is a kind of future proofing, where LC is then a Rendering Pipeline Language
+            LC may be the language of LambdaCube, the renderer this Application is built ontop

         - Window System
             Handles SDL2 Windowing and User Interface Creation at Application level